-Logarithms are not incredibly common on the ACT, but you are likely to see 1, or maybe 2, amongst the harder problems on the ACT Math test, so if you are shooting for a top score on the ACT Math, they are worth knowing.
+Logarithms are not incredibly common on the ACT, but you are likely to see one, or maybe two, amongst the harder problems on the ACT Math test, so if you are shooting for a top score on ACT Math, logarithms are worth knowing.

 A logarithm is the power to which a number must be raised in order to produce some other number.